Gladys Liu

-Gladys Liu (廖嬋娥, [liːu̯ siːm ŋɔː]; born 6 April 1964) is a Hong Kong-born Australian former politician, who represented the Division of Chisholm in Victoria for the Liberal Party from her election in May 2019 to her defeat at the 2022 Australian federal election.
-Liu was the first ethnically Chinese woman ever elected to the House, defeating the Australian Labor Party's Jennifer Yang.
-Liu was defeated by Carina Garland in the 2022 Australian federal election.
+Gladys Liu (廖嬋娥, [liːu̯ siːm ŋɔː]; born 6 April 1964) is a Hong Kong-born Australian politician who currently serves as a councillor of the City of Melbourne.
+She previously represented the Division of Chisholm in Victoria for the Liberal Party from her election in 2019 until her her defeat in 2022.
+Liu was the first ethnically Chinese woman ever elected to the House, defeating the Labor Party's Jennifer Yang, before being defeated by Labor candidate Carina Garland at the 2022 federal election.

-Between 2003 and 2015, Liu was a member of the Guangdong provincial chapter of the China Overseas Exchange Association, a bureau within the United Work Front of the Chinese Communist Party responsible for influencing overseas and returning Chinese residents.
+Between 2003 and 2015, Liu was a member of the Guangdong provincial chapter of the China Overseas Exchange Association, a bureau within the United Front Work Department of the Chinese Communist Party (CCP) responsible for influencing overseas and returning Chinese residents.

-During her time in office, Liu had been the subject of media and intelligence investigations over her connections to entities and figures that had ties to the Chinese Communist Party.
+During her time in federal parliament, Liu had been the subject of media and intelligence investigations over her connections to entities and figures that had ties to the CCP.

 Early life and education

 Growing up in Hong Kong with six siblings, Liu's family is of Chaozhou heritage.
 She studied at Belilios Public School, and attended Hong Kong Polytechnic.
 In 1985, Liu emigrated to Australia to study at La Trobe University.
 She studied Speech Pathology and is completely deaf in her left ear.
 After graduation, Liu worked for the Victorian Education Department for 14 years and owned a share of two restaurants in Box Hill and Richmond.

 Liu became an Australian citizen in April 1992.
 Under Chinese nationality law where dual nationality is not recognised, she was still considered a Chinese national in Hong Kong after 1 July 1997 unless a change of nationality was declared.
 In 2018, she formally declared a change of nationality to the Hong Kong immigration department of her Australian citizenship to which they issued formal recognition in September 2018.

-Liu was one of three MPs in the 46th Parliament of Australia who graduated high school outside of Australia, the others being Kristina Keneally and Mehreen Faruqi.
+Liu was one of three MPs in the 46th Parliament of Australia who graduated from high schools outside of Australia, the others being Kristina Keneally and Mehreen Faruqi.

 Political career

 Before entering Parliament, Liu was an adviser to former Victorian Premiers Ted Baillieu and Denis Napthine.
 She also ran as a Liberal Party candidate for the South Eastern Metropolitan Region of the Victorian Legislative Council at the 2010 Victorian state election and for the Northern Metropolitan Region of the Victorian Legislative Council at the 2014 Victorian state election.

 After winning the division of Chisholm narrowly at the 2019 Australian federal election, Liu was defeated at the 2022 Australian federal election.

+In 2024 Liu was elected as a member of Melbourne City Council.